( A static 5-10 page website + single email address )

 A deluxe hosting (https://www.godaddy.com/hosting/web-hosting) that costs about $11 a month is usually more than sufficient for a starter website.
 It usually costs half, if you buy for 1 full year ($5 per month).
 You can even go for cheaper hosting, but I feel lowest plans can sometimes make your website slow.

 (c) Create your email address (ex: firstname.lastname@example.org) , no need to buy any extra services, one email address comes for free with domain and hosting.
-You can always forward incoming emails to your gmail account if needed.
+You can always “forward” incoming emails to your gmail account if needed.
 More email addresses will cost you extra.
-Means, $0 per month for an email account.
+For now lets assume that forwarding email address is sufficient, so $0 per month for an email account.

 (d) Create 2 FTP accounts.